Liv Morgan and Raquel Rodriguez

-Liv Morgan and Raquel Rodriguez are a villanous professional wrestling tag team.
-They are signed to WWE, where they perform on the Raw brand and are both members of The Judgment Day stable.
-They are former four-time WWE Women's Tag Team Champions, which holds the record for the most reigns as a team.
-Morgan is a former two-time Women's World Champion as well as the inaugural WWE Women's Crown Jewel Champion.
-Rodriguez is a former one-time NXT Women's Champion.
+Liv Morgan and Raquel Rodriguez are an American professional wrestling tag team.
+They are signed to WWE, where they perform on the Raw brand and are both members of the villainous Judgment Day stable.
+They are a record-setting four-time WWE Women's Tag Team Champions.
+Morgan is the current and three-time Women's World Champion as well as the winner of the 2026 Women's Royal Rumble, and the inaugural WWE Women's Crown Jewel Champion.
+Rodriguez is the current WWE Women's Intercontinental Champion as well as a former NXT Women's Champion.

 History

 Formation and Women's Tag Team Champions (2023)

 On the February 10, 2023 episode of SmackDown, Liv Morgan and Raquel Rodriguez teamed for the first time, defeating Chelsea Green and Sonya Deville.
 At Night 2 of WrestleMania 39 on April 2, 2023, Morgan and Rodriguez take part in the women's WrestleMania Showcase fatal four-way tag team match, which was won by Ronda Rousey and Shayna Baszler.
 The following night on Raw, Morgan and Rodriguez defeated Damage CTRL (Dakota Kai and Iyo Sky) in a number one contenders match for the WWE Women's Tag Team Championship.
 The following week on Raw, they defeated Becky Lynch and Lita to win the WWE Women's Tag Team Championship.

 As part of the 2023 WWE Draft, both Morgan and Rodriguez were drafted to the Raw brand.
 On the May 19 episode of SmackDown, Morgan and Rodriguez vacated the titles due to Morgan suffering a shoulder injury, ending their first reign at 39 days.
 Morgan would make her return on the June 23 episode of SmackDown.
 At Money in the Bank on July 1, Morgan and Rodriguez defeated Rousey and Baszler to win the WWE Women's Tag Team Championship for the second time.
 On the July 17 episode of Raw, Morgan and Rodriguez lost the titles to Chelsea Green and Sonya Deville after Rhea Ripley attacked them backstage before the match, ending their second reign at 16 days.
 The following week, Morgan was scheduled to face Ripley, however, the match never began as Ripley viciously attacked Morgan with a steel chair.
 This was done to write Morgan off television, as she suffered another shoulder injury.
 Rodriguez was diagnosed with mast cell activation syndrome, which kept her out of action for much of 2024.